Updated on January 21, 2025

 CONS of task capacity planning

 Bottom line- Task capacity planning is a great option for smaller businesses that want to get a jump on resource planning for their projects.
 With smaller teams, project managers have a better idea of how long each person takes to complete a task, so less knowledge is required.
-However, you can't budget time for a task, you can only schedule hours when you use the Workload sheet.
-Same goes for larger teams, as it won’t be feasible to know how long each person will take on tasks.

 If it’s important for you to know capacity down to the nearest hour, this is the option for you.
 Larger teams and bigger project budgets usually necessitate hours capacity planning, as do projects with longer timeframes.